-The Board has two constitutional committees: the Audit Committee, and the Risk and Remuneration Committee.
+The Board has three constitutional committees: the Audit Committee, the Risk and Remuneration Committee, and the Governance Committee.
 Each Board committee has three members, and the committee members are the independent non-executive directors.

 The Board Audit Committee has the following broad responsibilities: